-In another article I wrote about the “Salzburg Card” and how to use it.
-The Salzburg Card is the best Deal, if you want to save money while visiting all the sights.
+In another article, I wrote about the Salzburg Card and how to use it.
+The Salzburg Card is the best deal if you want to save money while visiting all the sights.

-The big gate closes an hour or two after closing time but the small door inside the big gate only opens from the inside.
+The big gate closes an hour or two after closing time, but the small door inside the big gate only opens from the inside.
 Meaning you can stay as long as you want.
-Depending on the season you can explore the building and then enjoy the sunset.
-The museums are closed but the rest of the fortress remains open.
+Depending on the season, you can explore the building and then enjoy the sunset.
+The museums are closed, but the rest of the fortress remains open.

 Hiking for more Stunning Views

 You can hike several mountains right from the city center of Salzburg.
 Salzburg has three city mountains.
 Two of them, Mönchsberg and Kapuzinerberg, are right in the old town.
-The third mountain, Gaisberg is a little further away but if you are up for a day hike, you could even reach the top of Gaisberg walking from the city center.
+The third mountain, Gaisberg, is a little further away, but if you are up for a day hike, you could even reach the top of Gaisberg walking from the city center.

-Still an easy hike, however more strenuous is the hike along Kapuzinerberg.
-Kapuzinerberg on the right side of the river feels more like a real mountain and is the recreational area of Salzburg.
-There is almost only forest and with 640 meters Kapuzinerberg is higher than Mönchsberg.
+Still an easy hike, however, more strenuous is the hike along Kapuzinerberg.
+Kapuzinerberg, on the right side of the river, feels more like a real mountain and is the recreational area of Salzburg.
+There is almost only forest, and with 640 meters, Kapuzinerberg is higher than Mönchsberg.

 Gaisberg is a real mountain.
-While still an easy hike Gaisberg can certainly be exhausting.
-You climb almost 1000 meters in altitude to the top which will take you about 3 hours from the city center.
+While still an easy hike, Gaisberg can certainly be exhausting.
+You climb almost 1000 meters in altitude to the top, which will take you about 3 hours from the city center.
 If that exhausts you, you can get back from the mountain by bus number 151.
 The bus goes all the way to the top of Gaisberg.

-Many more hikes are in the surroundings of Salzburg but these are these three mountains are the ones you can reach spending no money.
+Many more hikes are in the surroundings of Salzburg, but these are these three mountains are the ones you can reach, spending no money.
 Most other mountains require public transport, cable cars and or more time and experience.

 Visit more Churches